List of United Nations resolutions concerning Palestine

-The following is a list of United Nations resolutions concerning State of Palestine.
-From 1967 to 1989 the UN Security Council adopted 131 resolutions directly addressing the Arab–Israeli conflict, with many concerning the Palestinians; Since 2012, a number of resolutions were issued dealing directly with the modern Palestinian State.
+The following is a list of United Nations resolutions concerning Palestine.
+From 1967 to 1989 the United Nations Security Council adopted 131 resolutions directly addressing the Arab–Israeli conflict, with many concerning the Palestinians; Since 2012, a number of resolutions were issued dealing directly with the modern State of Palestine.
+The United Nations General Assembly also adopted resolutions.

 United Nations General Assembly resolutions

 United Nations General Assembly resolutions include: